danieldreke/digitalnotes/linux/rename-files.md

-Replace spaces in text files in current directory with underscores
+Replace spaces with underscores for files ending with `.txt`
 ```
 rename 'y/ /_/' *.txt
 ```